Harvest season. Kid-friendly festivals. Halloween. Let the fall fun begin!

 For that sunny tropical flavor, nothing beats the Caribbean where you will find cheaper flights, top resort values and autumn music festivals.
 October and November have busy event calendars featuring Pirates Week in the Cayman Islands and the Conch Cracking Festival in the Bahamas.
 Stay current on restoration efforts on the islands that underwent hurricane damage during last year’s storms, before planning a trip.

 Celebrate October with Kids Free San Diego and save with 100 + partner deals all month long.
 Your little ones will get free admission at attractions, meals on the house and other fantastic benefits.
-In addition, several hotels – including some beachfront resorts — will feature “kid free” offers.
+In addition, several hotels – including some beachfront resorts — will feature “kid free” offers for fall vacations.

-Virginia Beach celebrates the 45th Neptune Festival September 28-30, along 32 blocks of boardwalk.
+Virginia Beach celebrates the 45th Neptune Festival September 28-30, along 32 blocks of boardwalk, ideal for early fall vacations and getaways.
 The event features music, seafood treats, games, sand sculptures and an Art & Craft Show.

 If you thought you couldn’t travel because someone in your family has special needs, think again.
 Several recreational groups design different outdoor programs for children with special challenges and their families.
 Summer programs such as kayaking and hiking continue through fall and, thanks to the work of so many volunteers, fees are usually on a sliding scale to accommodate a family’s budget.

 Since 2018 is the 50th anniversary of the National Trails System, the creatives at Google Images and Google Maps examined the search data on popular wildlife, bugs, campgrounds and hikes across the U.S. They are sharing this chart of the 10 most popular camping and hiking spots.
-Many are at least partially accessible to those with mobility challenges and make a fun day’s outing.
+Many are at least partially accessible to those with mobility challenges and make a fun day’s outing for fall vacations.

 In historic Janesville, Wisconsin, the Camden Playground in Palmer Park is a fully accessible fun land with a wading pool set among 164 acres of trails.
 Everyone in the family will like this cute town’s free, wheelchair accessible weekend Historic Walking Tours which morph into eerie Cemetery Tours in October.